 One of the largest barriers to a seamless digital experience is having siloed technology.
 If systems are not integrated, it can be difficult for workers to get the information they need in a timely manner.
-Having a single digital platform can immensely help to align your technology.
+Having a single digital platform can immensely help to align your business applications.

 Best practice #4: Develop a roadmap